Melissa Hansen, APRN

 She moved to Las Vegas in 1999 and was drawn to KSOSN after her grandmother was in the hospital with acute kidney injury under the care of KSOSN, specifically Dr. Boldur.
 Furthermore, as an ICU nurse at Centennial Hills Hospital, she was able to work alongside Dr. Boldur and Dr. Mirfendereski for many years and learned a lot from them.
 She feels that KSOSN is comprised of physicians, nurse practitioners and physician assistants that truly care about their patients and deliver evidence-based, high quality patient care.

-Melissa graduated from UNLV with a Bachelors of Science in Nursing and worked in medical-surgical, intermediate care and intensive care as a registered nurse.
+Melissa graduated from UNLV with a Bachelor of Science in Nursing and started working in medical-surgical, intermediate care, and intensive care as a registered nurse.
 Her longest specialty in nursing was in intensive care.
-She obtained her Masters of Science in Nursing from GCU in 2017 and worked as a Pulmonary/Critical Care Nurse Practitioner in the Intensive Care Unit.
+She obtained her Master of Science in Nursing from GCU in 2017 and worked as a Pulmonary/Critical Care Nurse Practitioner in the Intensive Care Unit.
 She is Board Certified through ANCC.
-She enjoys traveling to different countries and quick trips to the beach with her Fiancé and his two beautiful children.
-She has two German Shepherd dogs that are her world.
+She enjoys traveling as much as she can between home improvement projects with her husband, two teenage step children and 3 year old daughter.